Stropharia - click to expand

 this yellow-brown capped species usually has hints of grey and purple

-(and an expected purple-brown spore print).
+(and an expected purple-brown spore print, but that's never been proven and our

 It has much smaller spores than Stropharia hornemannii.
 We have reliable

-probable Stropharia albivelata © Kit Scates Barnhart
+probable Stropharia albivelata © Kit Scates Barnhart,

 Stropharia rugosoannulata MA